swarmstack/errbot-docker/README.md

 docker stack deploy -c docker-compose-swarmstack.yml errbot
 ```

 After performing these commands, you'll need to follow the CONFIGURATION section (above) with the bot via direct channel on your social network client.
 This will configure the Webserver and install the alerrtmanagerr webhook receiver plugin to Errbot, in order to receive Alertmanager webhooks.
 You'll also install the PromQL plugin to run queries against your Prometheus instance.
-The commands should all run as documented above.
+The commands should all run as documented in the CONFIGURATION section above.

+---

 ## CISCO WEBEX TEAMS